cloudposse-terraform-components/aws-datadog-lambda-forwarder/README.md

             filter_pattern: ""
 ```

-Note for other regions, you need to deploy the `datadog-configuration` component in the respective region - the datadog
+Note for other regions: you need to deploy the `datadog-configuration` component in the respective region — the Datadog
-configuration will be moving to a regional implementation.
+configuration is moving to a regional implementation.

-For example if you usually deploy to us-west-2 (and DD Configuration is `gbl`), deploy it to the new region and then
+For example, if you usually deploy to `us-west-2` (and DD Configuration is `gbl`), deploy it to the new region and then
 deploy the lambda forwarder.

 ```yaml